devjgm/papers/cpp_civil_time.md

   applied by the civil-time types.)
 * Civil times are always valid.
 There is no invalid civil time or error state that needs to be checked.
-This is enforced by normalizing input fields (similar to `mktime(3)`), for example, January 32 will normalize to February
+This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
+Note:
-  1. Note: If normalization is undesired, callers can compare the resulting normalized fields to the input fields to signal an error.
+  If normalization is undesired, callers can compare the resulting normalized fields to the input fields to signal an error.

 The core of the Civil Time Library is based on the following six individual
 classes: